 Simple, slip in some questions when you send them a survey.
 They would be pleasantly surprised when they receive a discount.
-They will talk about it and share the same on their social media platforms.
-Free publicity for you!
+They will talk about it and share it on their social media platforms.
+Plus, That’s free publicity for you!
 Now, that’s a win-win situation!

 If you get a query from your customer when using the product, make it a point to respond to them without fail.
 Ensure that they get a reply.
-The same applies to people who are non-customers, but you are obliged to respond to your customers without fail.
+The same applies to non-customers, but you must respond to your customers without fail.

 No matter what kind of message it is, your customer wants a reply and you should give them that courtesy without fail.
 A simple non-response can put you in a place where you are vilified for not obliging to customer requests.
 It is easy to paint such a picture.
 Hell hath no fury like a customer scorned!

-Something that the business dismissed as too small might wound up being a pain to one of your customers.
-This is why you need to be careful about every single aspect of your business.
+Something that the business dismissed as too small might be a pain to one of your customers.
+This is why you must be careful about every aspect of your business.
 Your customers are watching you and so are your competitors.
-If your product is something they use day-to-day, the ramifications of your callousness are huge for your customer.
+If your product is something they use day-to-day, the ramifications of your callousness are huge for your customers.

 Businesses use Voice of Customer to see if there is any gap between the service promised to the customer versus the actual customer experience.
 It has a lot of techniques like interviews, live chat, surveys, website behaviour, NPS, Focus Groups, emails and more.
 The information that you get from all these places consistently helps you get a much-evolved understanding of your customer.

 Running a loyalty program for customers who are advocates for your brand is a great way to build your brand, and it ensures that they stay with you for a long time.
-It is a win-win for everybody as you are giving more reasons for your customers to stay with you while you are ensuring that the customer makes more purchases with you.
+It is a win-win for everybody as you give more reasons for your customers to stay with you while ensuring that the customer makes more purchases.

 There are a lot of different ways in which you can devise loyalty programs.
 Sky’s the limit, well, at least your imagination is.
-When you offer something for your customers just to stay with you, they are more than likely to do so.
-Loyalty programs have been found to be extremely powerful in converting customers who are apathetic towards your cause to become advocates for your brand.
+When you offer something for your customers to stay with you, they are more than likely to do so.
+Loyalty programs are extremely powerful in converting customers who are apathetic toward your cause to become advocates for your brand.

 It is a must that you interact with them anywhere you see your brand mentioned.
 Even if it is a rude comment, go out of your way to alleviate their anger.
 More than earning one customer, it is about being true to your word as a brand that cares about its customers.

 Give your customers materials that will help them use the product better.
-Write helpful how-to guides, FAQs, and other materials that will enhance their experience.
-It will smoothen things for the customers and will clear any doubts that they might have had when using the product.
+Write helpful how-to guides, FAQs, and other materials to enhance their experience.
+It will smooth things for the customers and clear any doubts that they might have had when using the product.
 Also, give them opportunities to ask questions, if they have any.

 Your customers want to contact on any channel that they deem fit.
 Do not offer them a single point of communication.
 With CRMs ruling the roost, it becomes easy for you to maintain information about the customer’s order history and add additional information at a single place.
 This will smoothen the process even if you were to offer them different types of channels for customer support.

 Take a look at each step that happens post purchase of your product.
 How can you make moments that are memorable for your customer?
 You can do this for any part of this.
 It could be during onboarding or a week after they receive the product.
-Even something as simple as a hand-written message can make your customer feel extremely happy.
+Even something as simple as a hand-written message can delight your customer.

-If you want to stay in business for a long time, you need to be cognizant of the fact that post purchase experience is a thing and deserves your team’s time, effort and experience.
-Helping your customers after they have opened their wallets for you seems like a no-brainer, but a lot of companies falter at this point.
-They have no agenda when it comes to retaining their customer with a smart post purchase experience program in place.
+If you want to stay in business for a long time, you need to be cognizant that post purchase experience is a thing and deserves your team’s time, effort and experience.
+Helping your customers after opening their wallets for you seems like a no-brainer, but many companies falter at this point.
+They have no agenda for retaining their customer with a smart post purchase experience program in place.

-When you care, your customers will know that you have their best interests in mind, will appreciate you for the steps you take and would always have a good word to say about your business to their friends and family.
+When you care, your customers will know that you have their best interests in mind.
+They will appreciate you for the steps you take and will always have a good word to say about your business to their friends and family.

 Understanding that a customer’s journey doesn’t end after the purchase will make your business extremely successful.
-Invest in post purchase experience, take pride in your customers and make sure they feel the same with you.
+Invest in post purchase experience, take pride in your customers, and ensure they feel the same as you.